Home › Unemployed › Residence in Monaco › Non-industrial accidents

 This is then an accident caused by a third party, which may be a single individual, or even a company or government department.

-Your report enables your fund to turn to the person responsible, or their insurance company, for reimbursement of the medical benefits paid following your accident.
+Your report enables your fund to turn to the person responsible, or their insurance company, for reimbursement of the medical benefits paid following your accident (daily allowances and medical expenses).

 Examples of accidents caused by third parties